 There were occasions when we couldn’t find a traditional storytelling artefact that would give us a handling object to kinaesthetically demonstrate the structure of certain sorts of stories.
-This was the case when we were working with ‘three bother / three sister’ tales; I’m sure you know the sort, three siblings each get set the same task the older two fail miserably whereas the younger one succeeds.
+This was the case when we were working with ‘three bothers / three sisters tales; I’m sure you know the sort, three siblings each get set the same task, the older two fail miserably, whereas the younger one succeeds.

 This prototype would show the idea but it wouldn’t make the grade as a museum exhibit.
 So with the support of Lottery funding from Arts Council England we commissioned an artist/craftsman, John Grayson to make an enamel nested box for the museum telling the story of “Kotura Lord of the Winds”.
 And like all our commissions we wanted to involve our users in the design and creation of the new exhibit, so we asked John to work with “The Mythstories Home-Ed Group” who met regularly at University Centre Shrewsbury.

 John took away the artwork as design sketches and began work on making in his studio before returning to present the finished box to the Home-Ed Group’s meeting in October 2019.

 The Kotura Enamel Nested-Box is now part of the Grosvenor Park Academy mini storytelling museum in Chester.